The Future of Driving: Autonomous Vehicles in a World of Uncertainty

 Uncertainty is particularly pronounced in the interaction between humans and automated driving systems.
 Whether considering the behavior of other road users or the role of humans within the vehicle, ambiguity can arise in expectations, responsibilities, and system behavior.
 This makes it essential for autonomous vehicles to not only reason about their environment, but also to account for how their actions are perceived and understood by humans.
 Approaches that incorporate human-aware prediction, risk-sensitive planning, and behavior that aligns with human expectations are therefore central to achieving safe and effective integration into everyday traffic.

-This event brings together academic and industrial researchers to explore how risk and uncertainty can be systematically addressed in autonomous driving.
+This event brings together researchers, industrial experts, and policy makers to explore how risk and uncertainty can be systematically addressed in autonomous driving.
 It provides a platform to discuss methods for modeling and managing uncertainty, predicting and interacting with human behavior, and designing decision-making and control strategies that are both safe and transparent.
 Through talks, discussions, and demonstrations, the event aims to highlight advances that contribute to autonomous vehicles that are not only technically capable, but also trustworthy and well-adapted to real-world human environments.

 Schedule